Consumer Financial Protection Bureau Director Rohit Chopra

 Vought has been floated as among the potential candidates to be named to take on the added responsibilities of another agency including either as an acting or permanent director of the CFPB, sources said.

 Trump's apparent desire to boost cryptocurrency as among his day-one priorities fits with his broader embrace of the crypto market during the 2024 presidential campaign.
-His embrace of the asset class mirrors that of many of the incoming members of Congress from both parties, who benefited from more political spending from crypto-aligned political action committees and groups than in prior election cycles. appears to have just two major priorities in the financial space.
+His support of the asset class mirrors that of many of the incoming members of Congress from both parties, who benefited from more political spending from crypto-aligned political action committees and groups than in prior election cycles.

 The incoming administration's desire to neutralize the CFPB — which has faced Republican opposition since its creation — is similarly expected with Musk musing about "deleting" the agency on social media.
 Republicans have been expected to move on legislation that would tie the CFPB's funding to congressional appropriations or turn the agency into a multi-member commission.